WIMP Meets ALP: Coherent Freeze-Out of Dark Matter: Coherent Freeze-Out Dynamics in the Strong First-Order Phase Transition Region

 We are interested in the effect of the ALP field on WIMP freeze-out dynamics.
 In the crossover region, the symmetry of the ALP potential is restored earlier, typically at $x<x_{\rm fo}\approx 25$, so the effect on freeze-out is negligible.
 By contrast, the effect is significant in the strong FOPT region with $\kappa \ll 1$, as we discuss below.

-From Fig.~\ref{fig:vacuum}, it can be seen that the boost factor scales as $\gamma \sim 1/x$ for $x\gg 1$, which suppresses $\mchieff$ to keep it well below $m_{\rm M}$.
+From the right panel of Fig.~\ref{fig:vacuum}, it can be seen that the boost factor scales as $\gamma \sim 1/x$ for $ 1 \ll x \lesssim \xcfotilde$, which suppresses $\mchieff$ to keep it well below $m_{\rm M}$.
 Therefore, we can factor out the dependence of the annihilation cross section on the ALP field value:

 where $\langle\sigma v \rangle \sim m_\chi^2/(m_{\rm M}^4 x^\ell)$ is the \emph{bare} annihilation cross section that does not depend on $\varphi$.
 In the non-relativistic limit, we can expand the bare cross section over the velocity: $\sigma v=\sigma_0+\sigma_1 v^2 + \cdots$, where $\sigma_0$ ($\sigma_1$) denotes the $s$-wave ($p$-wave) cross section.
 After the thermal average, it becomes $\langle \sigma v \rangle = \sigma_0 + 6\,\sigma_1/x + \cdots$.
 We neglect terms more suppressed than $p$-wave.
 The equilibrium number density of $\chi$ is also affected by $\varphi$ through the effective mass of $\chi$ (assuming a Maxwell-Boltzmann distribution of the $\chi$ bath):